kanishk-aggarwal-1/MusicIntelligence/README.md

 # MusicIntelligence

-MusicIntelligence is a local music analytics and recommendation app built around Spotify listening history, Last.fm enrichment, a FastAPI backend, and a simple multi-page frontend.
+MusicIntelligence is a music analytics and recommendation platform built around Spotify OAuth, Last.fm enrichment, a FastAPI backend, and a PostgreSQL-backed data layer — designed to unify fragmented music data into a single queryable source for discovery and analytics.

-It lets you:
-- log into Spotify
+**What it does:**
-- sync your recent listening history
+- Spotify OAuth login and listening history sync
-- enrich songs with tags, genre, listeners, and playcount from Last.fm
+- Last.fm enrichment for tags, genre, listener counts, and play counts
-- browse your music library in table form
+- PostgreSQL-backed music library with filtering and querying
-- view dashboard analytics
+- Dashboard analytics with date comparison and deduplication
-- generate Spotify playlists from your saved library
+- Spotify playlist generation from saved library with quality controls and write-back
-- run feedback, goal, dedup, and reporting features
+- Feedback, goal tracking, dedup, and reporting features

 ## Project Structure